 Check the tip or tips of your crutches daily and replace them if they are worn.
 You can get replacement tips at your medical supply store or local drugstore.

-If you need to carry small items with you, use a small backpack, fanny pack, or shoulder bag to keep your hands free while you are walking.
+Use a small backpack, fanny pack, or shoulder bag to hold items that you need with you (such as your phone).
+This will keep your hands free while you are walking.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.